Masorr/brandishon/README.md

     - Users can easily add products to their wishlist for future reference.
 It will show up in 'My Wishlist' page under 'My Account' if they are logged in.
   - Admin Product Management
     - Administrators have the capability to delete or edit products directly from the product detail page.
+  - Quantity Selection
+    - Users can conveniently choose the quantity of desired products.
+  - Size Selection
+    - Users can select size, if it's available for the specific product.
-  - Quantity Selection and Add to Bag
+  - Add to Bag
-    - Users can conveniently choose the quantity of desired products and seamlessly add them to their shopping bag.
+    - Users can add the specified sizes and quantities to their shopping bag.
-  - Continue Shopping
+  - Keep Shopping
     - Allows users to continue browsing after adding products to their bag, ensuring a smooth shopping experience.
   - User Reviews
     - Logged-in users can contribute reviews for products they've purchased, enhancing the community engagement and providing valuable feedback.
-  - Guest Checkout
-    - Users have the option to make purchases without the need to create an account, streamlining the checkout process and accommodating guest users.

   - ![Product Detail](documentation/product-detail.png)
   - ![Review 1](documentation/review-1.png)